py-bbn

 Potential

-pybbn.associational.create_sepsets(g: Graph, domains: Dict[Any, List[Any]]) DataFrame
+pybbn.associational.create_sepsets(g: Graph, domains: dict[Any, list[Any]]) DataFrame

 Creates all possible separation sets.